Noise Levels in Crafton Heights, Pittsburgh, PA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Central Crafton Heights sounds about 9% louder than Southern Crafton Heights to the human ear, a 1.3 dBA gap.
+To the human ear, noise in southwestern Crafton Heights sounds about 10% louder than in central Crafton Heights, a 1.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?